 BACKGROUND IMAGE: stock.adobe.com

 The contact center is undergoing an evolution, as customer expectations change and emerging technology creates opportunities for services.
-Organizations need to re-evaluate how they approach customer communication and how to incorporate technology to improve the contact center experience.
+Organizations need to re-evaluate how they approach customer communication and how to incorporate new technology to improve the contact center experience.

 Three trends are influencing the evolution of the modern contact center to provide more tightly integrated communications, improve agent productivity and offer avenues to reach customers.
-Learn why AI, consumer messaging and unified communications (UC) are opening doors for contact centers.
+Learn why AI, consumer messaging and unified communications (UC) are opening new doors for contact centers.

 What emerging technology is influencing contact center services?